737316 Environmental and climate justice

 - Pichler, Melanie , Haas, Willi

 - Offered in

 - Languages of instruction

 People contribute to, and are affected by environmental burdens quite unequally.
 This insight marked the beginning of the environmental justice movement in the 1970s in the US, primarily focused on toxic waste, air pollution and hazardous industries.
 Since then, the thematic, geographical, and analytical scope of social movements and research communities has spread substantially to encompass a growing diversity of environmental justice (EJ) considerations.

 In this seminar, we introduce environmental and climate justice as a multi-faceted topic touching on all aspects of society.
 We discuss the history of the EJ movement in the US and trace its emergence into a global perspective, identifying commonalities and differences between cases and perspectives in the US, Europe and the Global South.
 We then focus on recent work about climate justice.

 - Objective (expected results of study and acquired competences)

--understand the interlinkages of the environmental/climate crisis with social inequalities
+-understand the relations between environmental/climate crises and social inequalities

 You can find more details like the schedule or information about exams on the course-page in BOKUonline.